 The initial planned alignment for I-15 took the route directly south from the junction with I-10 at Colton on the ridge between Reche Canyon and Pigeon Pass and then descend from the Box Springs Mountains near the present eastbound split of Interstate 215 and SR 60 to overtake U.S. 395 south from March AFB.
 This proposal was short lived due to the presence of unstable compressed sandstone.
 Instead the freeway was rerouted to the west through less rocky terrain.
 Diverging from U.S. 395 between Grand Terrace and Highgrove, the proposed route shifted southeast of Iowa Avenue to follow a Santa Fe Railroad line along the base of the Box Springs Mountains to the east of the University of California, Riverside (UCR) campus.
 The alignment converged with U.S. 395 and SR 60 juts north of the present route split of I-215 and SR 60 in Moreno Valley.
 Potential impacts to the UCR community led to the cancellation of this proposal by 1969 as well.1

 Having been bypassed by the new alignment of Interstate 15, the cities of Riverside and San Bernardino voiced concerns citing negative impacts to development plans.
 Officials countered with a plan to renumber the western route as Interstate 15W while recommissioning the U.S. 395 alignment (which was redesignated as SR 194) as I-15E, despite it not being an Interstate highway.
-AASHTO provided the option to retain Interstate status on U.S. 395 through San Bernardino until the Ontario-Devore segment of new I-15 could be completed.
+The American Association of State Highway and Transportation Officials (AASHTO) provided the option to retain Interstate status on U.S. 395 through San Bernardino until the Ontario-Devore segment of new I-15 could be completed.
 They approved I-15E as a temporary designation for the route southeast from Devore to I-10 and it was posted by late 1972.1

 These actions benefited San Bernardino but still omitted Riverside.
 Objections from the city for being left off the Interstate system coincided with 1973 legislation passed that introduced chargeable/not chargeable mileage for Interstate construction.
 This opened the door extending I-15E south along U.S. 395 to the new I-15 route at Murrieta as a nonchargeable route.
-With backing from the local Congressional delegation, I-15E was signed in place of U.S. 395 south to the California 60 split at Moreno Valley by spring 1974.
-The remainder of the route south to Murrieta was posted as Temporary I-15E by mid-1975, and SR 71 south from there as Temporary I-15.1
+With backing from the local Congressional delegation, I-15E was signed in place of U.S. 395 south to the SR 60 split at Moreno Valley by Spring 1974.
+The remainder of the route south to Murrieta was posted as Temporary I-15E by mid 1975, and SR 71 south from there as Temporary I-15.1

 District 8 planners devised an alternate route in 1970 along the proposed SR 31 freeway.
 With significantly less impacts, the alignment extended north from Corona through eastern Ontario and northeast around the Lower Lytle Creek Range to meet Interstate 15 at Devore in Cajon Canyon.
 The reroute of I-15 to the west shaved about 23 minutes off the Los Angeles to Las Vegas routing by eliminating the loop east into San Bernandino.
 The south end of SR 31 also tied into the proposed SR 71 freeway south of Corona, ten miles of which was already constructed to Lake Elsinore.
 Overall the western alignment of I-15 was ten miles longer than the planned course south of San Bernardino, but was otherwise well received.
-The Division of Highways pursued the SR 31 option by mid-1970, leading to FHWA concurrence by fall of that year.1
+The Division of Highways pursued the SR 31 option by mid 1970, leading to Federal Highway Administration (FHWA) concurrence by Fall of that year.1